HoGentTIN/infra-labs/assignment/1-cicd.md

 - Creating simple jobs and build pipelines
 - Running the pipeline to build and test an application, and to deploy changes in the application

+## Acceptance criteria

+- Show that you created a GitHub repository for the sample application
+- Show that the application is running by opening it in a web browser
+- Show the overview of jobs in the Jenkins dashboard
+- Make a change to the sample application, commit and push
+- Launch the build pipeline and show the change to the application in the browser
+- Show your lab report and cheat sheet!
+It should contain screenshots of consecutive steps and console output of commands you used.

 ## 1.1 Set up the lab environment

 For this lab assignment, we'll be using the `dockerlab` environment.
 Start the `dockerlab` VM and log in.